fastapi/typer/docs/tutorial/arguments/envvar.md

 </div>

-!!! note "Technical Details"
+/// note | Technical Details

 In Click applications the env vars are hidden by default. 🙈

 In **Typer** these env vars are shown by default. 👀

+///